Theodolite

 Frequently Asked Questions (FAQ)

-Note: if you have a question/issue not addressed by the FAQ, please contact the developer.
+Note: if you have a question/issue not addressed by the FAQ, please

 The app won't launch after I download it from iTunes.
 How can this be fixed?